 Romania with its impressive internet speed is another attractive country for IT outsourcing.
 Romanian developers are attractive for French firms because a lot of people there speak French.

-Today, Romania has over 95,000 IT professionals and 15% annual growth rate.
+Today, Romania has over 100,000 IT professionals, and more than 150 Romanian IT outsourcing companies are listed on Clutch.
 Nevertheless, it may appear a bit difficult to find the Romanian developers with necessary expertise for your software project.
 A large amount of talented specialists are already bound by employment contracts with global companies such as Hewlett-Packard, Huawei, Oracle, Ericsson and Microsoft.
 For example, Oracle employs over 3,000 IT professionals in several Romanian cities.
-Prices for development are moderate, still higher than that ones in Belarus and Ukraine.
+Prices for IT outsourcing are moderate, still higher than that ones in Belarus and Ukraine.

 Poland has a transparent legal system and it constantly introduces reforms to improve the business climate.
-The country has low inflation rate and offers attractive tax incentives for IT outsourcing firms.
+The country has low inflation rate and offers attractive tax incentives for IT outsourcing companies.
 Therefore, in 2016, local IT market reached 7.9 million USD.
 Moreover, the country is listed among the most innovative countries, according to Bloomberg Innovation Index 2019.
 So partnering with Polish developers, you may enjoy all the benefits of outsourcing to the EU country, which obviously influences the development cost.
-All these factors make outsourcing software development to Poland worth considering.
+All these factors make outsourcing IT services to Poland worth considering.

 Bulgaria is another attractive IT outsourcing destination, accelerating at the average rate of 17%.
-The Bulgarian IT industry currently employs about 70,000 people, and there are 233 IT companies in Bulgaria.
+The Bulgarian IT industry currently employs about 70,000 people, and there are 233 IT companies in Bulgaria (140 out of which are listed on Clutch).
 In 2018, the country ranked 50th in the World Bank’s ranking of ease of doing business among 190 economies.
-The country is also rated 47th out of 180 economies on the Economic Freedom Index in the world.
+The country was also rated 47th out of 180 economies on the Economic Freedom Index in the world.

-Thanks to a growing talent pool of qualified IT specialists and an attractive price-to-quality ratio, many European and US leading companies reasonably choose Bulgaria for outsourcing their software development to.
+Thanks to a growing talent pool of qualified IT specialists and an attractive price-to-quality ratio, many European and US leading companies reasonably choose Bulgaria for IT outsourcing services.

-2. Do the Research on Potential IT Outsourcing Providers
+2. Do the research on IT outsourcing companies in Eastern Europe

 Explore Engagement Models Available

-Today most big and middle size Eastern European IT outsourcing firms offer a variety of engagement models.
+Today most big and middle-size Eastern European IT outsourcing companies offer a variety of engagement models.